-Editor’s note: We originally published this feature last November in honor of November is National American Heritage Month.
-We are republishing in light of Indigenous Peoples’ Day.
+Editor’s note: We originally published this feature last November, National Native American Heritage Month.

 In recent months, we’ve seen the true colors of a lot of America, and it stems directly from our history of against indigenous peoples.